sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-1.md

 Your first order of business is to install types for packages you use.
 This is the easiest way to reduce the number of errors.
-Basically, if you have a dependency on some package, say, jquery, and you see errors when you use it, you probably need a dev dependency on `@types/jquery`.
+Basically, if you have a dependency on some package, say, `jquery`, and you see errors when you use it, you probably need a dev dependency on `@types/jquery`.
 The type definitions in `@types/jquery` give Typescript a model of jquery that it can use to provide editor